 Here's how we can bring balance back to your life

 Our program is responsive and able to cater for small numbers, creating a more intimate and non threatening environment with no lengthy wait lists.
-You can feel confident in participating and having your views heard.
+You can feel confident when participating, that the information will be easily understood and your views will be heard.

 Groups are conducted at various times throughout the year.
 To find out when the next group will be running please call our helpful admin team on 63344766 or email us firstname.lastname@example.org